LedgerProject/restroom-mw-ledger.tts/README.md

 Use this Zencode:

 ```
-# Here we are telling Zenroom wjere the Ledger service is and which Ledger endpoint call
+# Here we are telling Zenroom where the Ledger service is and which Ledger endpoint call
 Given I have a ledger uri named 'uri'
 Given that I have a ledger endpoint named 'endpoint'
 Given that I have a method named 'method'